You’ve created the perfect Instagram account for your brand. You have eye-catching images, a great bio, and the right audience following you.

 - Instagram feed

 You can save time by opting for automatic placement.
-But to drive better results, it’s often recommended to test different placements to see which work best for your business.
+But to drive better results, it’s often recommended to test different placements to see which works best for your business.

-You also want to experiment with different ad copy, link, creative, or background colours.
+You also want to experiment with different ad copy, link, creative, or background colors.